 5.8 Areas within FDUs Subject to Cutting Permit or Road Permit (FPPR s.14(3)(j))

-- 1. See the FSP map for active cutting permit and road permit areas. - 2.
+- 1. List all of the cutting permits and road permits in a table.
+Add in with the next round. - 2.
 Blanket CPs issued for the purposes of salvage as listed in table: